No products in the cart.

 Remove any tags and labels from the tree as these will affect the tree as it grows.

 A tree guard -a plastic tube or plastic spiral wrapped around the tree’s trunk- will protect young trees from rabbits and mice in winter.
 They especially like young fruit trees and burning bushes.
+If snow is piling up in the winter, make sure you ad extra tree guards or pull them up.

 Regularly check if your tree or shrub needs water.
 Keep the soil and mulch moist but not soggy.
 In dry weather, you should water generously every 7–10 days.
 The water should soak into the soil and mulch.
 Avoid watering so much that you see standing water.